 Somewhere a volunteer reads to school children.
 At the same time, a patient receives steady medication.
 A lawyer provides legal services for low-income individuals.
-A lost soul’s life is remembered with dignity thanks to a nonprofit funeral home.
-A first-time homebuyer moves into his own home.
-NND reminds us that each of these scenes is possible because of the nonprofit sector and the work performed by capable men, women, and organizations.
+A lost soul’s life is remembered with dignity, thanks to a nonprofit funeral home.
+Elsewhere, a first-time homebuyer moves into his own home.
+NND reminds us that each of these scenes is possible thanks to the nonprofit sector.
+It’s the result of the work performed by capable people and organizations.

 Through nonprofits, awareness, research, and aid reach the people who need it most.
-Nonprofits also produce tremendous benefits to their surrounding communities and the broader world.
+Nonprofits also generate tremendous benefits to their surrounding communities and the broader world.

 For example, following the recent U.S. recession in 2012, the nonprofit sector provided 5.4% of the nation’s entire GDP (gross domestic product), or $887.3 billion.
 Non-profits continuously employing nurses, web developers, lawyers, computer engineers, and more (sources: John Hopkins and Tactical Philanthropy Advisors reports).